 The Department of English offers instruction leading to the Master of Arts in English with a track in literature.
 Graduate students at ASU work closely with world-class scholars and teachers.
 This is an academic community that cares about its students and prepares them for successful careers in a variety of paths, including education, publishing, scholarships, and more.
 Students in the MA Literature program learn how to conduct dynamic new research, sharpen their analytical reading skills, argue persuasively, publicly present their work, and become professional writers.
 Our faculty offer seminars on exciting topics, such as Victorian Sexuality; Mysticism and the Body; American Shakespeares; Chicano Latino Autobiographies; Jane Austen's Novels, Fans, and Critics; The Sympathetic Republic; Representations of Empire and National Identity; Magical Realism; Faulkner and Morrison; and Science and Literature.
 In this flexible program, students may choose to write a traditional thesis or they may design creative intellectual projects connected to their individual professional goals through a non-thesis option.

-The deadlines for applicants wishing to be considered for Fall admission are January 1st and April 15th.
-The deadline for Spring admission is September 15th.
+The deadline for applicants wishing to be considered for Fall admission is July 22.
+The deadline for Spring admission is December 14th.